astrolabsoftware/fink-client-tutorial/web/source/index.rst

 =====================================
-First Fink Workshop
+Fink client tutorial
 =====================================

-  *6 February 2020, IJCLab*

-Welcome to the first Fink Workshop!
+  *Feb 2020 version*

-**Goals for the workshop**
+**Goals for the tutorial**

-This first Fink workshop contains short presentations about the status of the Fink project and its roadmap until the full proposal submission (15/06/2020).
+This repository contains short presentations about the status of the Fink project and its roadmap until the full proposal submission (15/06/2020).
 There are also tutorials to explore alert data and Fink tools.
 Participants will learn what is an alert and what it contains, how to connect to Fink streams, build a Fink filter, a Fink science module, and interface